Dynamic Feedback Linearization of Control Systems with Symmetry: Geometry of control systems

-We assume for all $j\geq 0$, that $\CV^{(j)}$ and $\ch\CV^{(j)}$ have constant rank and refer to such sub-bundles as {\it totally regular}.
-In this totally regular case $\ch\CV^{(j)}$ can be shown to be integrable for each $j$.
-Define the {\it\bf intersection bundles}
+We assume that for all $j\geq 0$, $\CV^{(j)}$ and $\ch\CV^{(j)}$ have constant rank; we refer to such sub-bundles as {\it totally regular}.
+In this totally regular case $\ch\CV^{(j)}$ can be shown to be integrable for each~$j$.
+Define the {\it intersection bundles}

-Unlike the Cauchy bundles, the intersection bundles $\ch\CV^{(i)}_{i-1}$ are not guaranteed to be integrable; however, this will arise as a condition in the definition of Goursat bundle (cf. Definition \ref{Goursat}). \begin{notate} We will sometimes refer to the codistribution version of Cauchy and intersection bundles respectively as
+Unlike the Cauchy bundles, the intersection bundles $\ch\CV^{(i)}_{i-1}$ are not guaranteed to be integrable; however, this will arise as a condition in the definition of Goursat bundle (cf.\ Definition~\ref{Goursat}). \begin{notate} We will sometimes denote the codistribution version of Cauchy and intersection bundles respectively by